open-source-modelling/insurance_matlab/smith&wilson/README.md

 r_Target % display target yields
 ```
 ###Note:
-To extrapolate the curve, it is enough to know the additional parameters(alpha, ufr), the maturities used for calibration and the vector b*Q. If this is the case, it is not difficult to modify the function `SWExtrapolate()` to take as input Qb instead of b.
-An example of this is the monthly risk free rate published by turopean Insurance and Occupational Pensions Authority (https://www.eiopa.europa.eu/tools-and-data/)
+To extrapolate the curve, it is enough to know the additional parameters (`alpha` and `ufr`), the maturities used for calibration and the vector b*Q. If this is the case, it is not difficult to modify the function `SWExtrapolate()` to take as input Qb instead of b.
+An example of this is the monthly risk free rate published by the European Insurance and Occupational Pensions Authority (https://www.eiopa.europa.eu/tools-and-data/).